Jerry-Shaw/Nervsys/README.md

     1. http://HostName/api.php?c=pr_1/ctr/test_1-pr_1/test_2-test_a&var_a=a&var_b=b&var_c=c
     2. http://HostName/api.php?cmd=pr_1/ctr/test_1-pr_1/test_2-test_a-test_b&var_a=a&var_b=b&var_c=c

-    Functions placed in the URL (in "c"/"cmd" value, seperated by "-", order ignored, same in "POST") and match the input data strucuture at the same time in both "pr_1/ctr/test_1" and "pr_1/test_2" will run.
+    Functions placed in the URL (in "c"/"cmd" value, separated by "-", order ignored, same in "POST") and match the input data strucuture at the same time in both "pr_1/ctr/test_1" and "pr_1/test_2" will run.
 With this, we can call EXACT multiple functions in EXACT multiple modules in one request.
     These modules share the same function names when exist.